 - Picture Hanging Wire & Eye Screws

 If you haven’t already done so, cut your piece of plywood down to the size of your art print.
-We did this by laying the print on top of the plywood, tracing around it with a pencil and then cutting it along the traced line with a circular saw.
+We did this by laying the print on top of the plywood, tracing around it with a pencil and then cutting the piece of wood along the traced line with a circular saw.

-After you cut the long pieces, lay them around the plywood.
+After you cut the long vertical pieces, lay them around the plywood.
 Measure the width from end to end of the long piece of 1″ x 2″ and cut two more pieces of 1″ x 2″ to that size.
+These newly cut pieces will be your horizontal pieces.
 After cutting, lay all the pieces out around the plywood and make sure they snugly fit around it.

 While the 1″ x 2″ pieces are still around the plywood, nail them together at the corners of the wood with a nail gun.